-Majete is an incredible conservation success story – just ten years ago it was nearly devoid of wildlife, but now it is Malawi’s only Big Five park with thriving animal populations and plentiful birdlife.
+Majete is an incredible conservation success story – 20 years ago, it was nearly devoid of wildlife, but now it is Malawi’s premier Big Five destination with thriving animal populations and plentiful birdlife.

 Although Majete is open all year-round, the weather conditions vary considerably depending on season.
 The wet season occurs from November to March and is when Malawi receives most of its seasonal rains.
 It is hot and humid with thick lush vegetation.
 In contrast, the dry season runs from April to October when the bush gets increasingly less green and temperatures are mild to very hot come October.
 Rain is unlikely from June – October.
 Temperatures range from 11 to 40 degrees Celsius, with July being the coolest, and October/November being the hottest.

 The park offers its guests a variety of activities including:

 Please see Accommodation & Rates below for additional detail.

 The reserve’s gates open daily from 06h00 – 18h00.
 There are several facilities for day visitors to enjoy, including a Heritage and Education Centre that houses a small museum and also sells a range of local curios.
 Mwembezi Restaurant is located below the Heritage Centre overlooking a busy waterhole, where wildlife regularly comes to drink.
 Here, visitors can enjoy light meals and drinks and cool down in the swimming pool next to the restaurant.
 The community campsite has braai facilities where day visitors are welcome to have picnics.

 |International Guests||Adult reserve fees (per person, per day)||$30,00|

 |Child reserve fees (12 and under, per person per day)||$15,00|